 A special outlet connects a drain to the sump pump system and clean gravel is backfilled around the sump pump liner.

 This gravel helps to keep your sump pump system as clean as possible, discouraging silt and sediment from entering the liner.

 An airtight sump pump lid including rubber grommets around all pipes and wires, keeps odors and humidity from rising out of the sump pit, while also preventing items and debris from falling in from the crawl space floor.
 Having an airtight, secure lid on your liner is also excellent in preventing animals and children from attempting to play in the water!

 If you have a secondary pump installed in the pit, an additional discharge line will be installed.
 This prevents the pipes from being overwhelmed and also ensures the pumps won't pump back and forth between each other.
 Discharge lines should NEVER be tied together on the inside of your home!

-Our sump pump installation crew takes extra care to leave your basement clean, neat, and clear of debris for you at the end of the installation.
+Our sump pump installation crew takes extra care to leave your crawl space clean, neat, and clear of debris for you at the end of the installation.

-Dust is cleaned from the basement floor and the discharge line outside is inspected to be sure that the water is being discharged to an appropriate location.
+Dust is cleaned from the crawl space floor and the discharge line outside is inspected to be sure that the water is being discharged to an appropriate location.

 We remove all debris we create, and most times customers comment their crawl space is cleaner than before we started!